-CO2: how evolution of air (disappearance of CO2) promotes chronic diseases
+CO2: how evolution of air (disappearance of CO2) promotes chronic disease

 The web page Evolution of Air from the Section "Causes of Hyperventilation" discusses the same environmental changes in air CO2 content throughout the progress of life on Earth and their effect on health of humans.

 Reference Web Pages: Breathing norms, Medical Graphs and Tables about Breathing Rates (Minute Ventilation) and

 Body Oxygen in Healthy, Normal and Sick People

 Breathing norms: Parameters, graph, and description of the normal breathing pattern

 6 breathing myths: 6 myths about breathing and body oxygenation (prevalence: over 90%)

 Hyperventilation: Definitions of hyperventilation: their advantages and weak points

 Hyperventilation Syndrome: Western scientific evidence about prevalence of CHV (chronic hyperventilation) in patients with various chronic conditions (34 medical studies)